SSH Commands Reference

 ssh -v [email protected]

-Use -vv or -vvv for more verbose output.
+Use -vv or -vvv for increasingly verbose output.
+Shows key negotiation, authentication attempts, and cipher selection.

 Connect with compression